Start today for FREE.

 Step 6: Attend the Court Hearing

 If the tenant does not respond, the landlord can request a default judgment.
-If the tenant responds, a hearing will be scheduled.
+However, if the tenant responds, a hearing will be scheduled.
+Furthermore, proper preparation and documentation often determine the outcome of these hearings.

 Step 7: Repossess the Property